Why It's So Hard To Stop Women From Sleeping In A Menstrual Shed

 Things will be different, she says, when she's in charge.
 "When my mother-in-law and father-in-law are no longer with us, we'll do everything.
 We'll stay inside, milk the buffalo, cook food.
 We just won't go to the temple.
 Everything else we'll do."

 Danielle Preiss is a freelance print and radio journalist based in South Asia.
-She tweets @daniellepreiss.
+She tweets at @daniellepreiss.